ayonious/File-Compression/README.md

 LZW does not create a mapping to byte to bin sequence.
 It creates mapping of multiple byte to binary sequence.

+##testing environment:

+I tested this project in:
+Linux Mint

 ## Running Instruction:
 ```